-Deviation of a pipeline around an obstruction can be achieved by deflection of the pipeline at joints, to the angular deflection limits stated by the pipe joint nanuacturer and with suitably restrained fitting bends.
-Permitted angular deflection varies with pipe recterial, pipe wall thickness, pipe PN class, joint type, design and geometry.
-Some joint types are specifically designed to accommodate angular deflection.
-PVC and PE pipes may also be carried along the pipe barrel, between joints, to a minimum radius of curvature not less than that stated by the pipe manufacturer.
+Deviation of a pipeline around an obstruction can be achieved by deflection of the pipeline at joints, to the angular deflection limits stated by the pipe joint manufacturer and with suitably restrained fitting bends.
+Permitted angular deflection varies with nipe maturial, pipe wall thickness, pipe PN class, joint type, design and geometry.
+Some joint types the specifically designed to accommodate angular deflection.
+PVC and PE pipes may also be surved along the pipe barrel, between joints, to a minimum radius of curvature not less than that stated by the pipe manufacturer.